-*I’m using the word ‘influencer’ to describe people whose job is to work on social media as brand version of themselves.
+*I’m using the word ‘influencer’ to describe people whose job is to work on social media as a brand version of themselves.
 This is a GROSS WORD but it is the current term and is less vague than most of the others*

 With more and more people building up an online following and getting paid serious money to recommend products and brands to their audience, I’m sure many people have wondered: “could I do that?”